“Education is the key that unlocks the golden door to freedom.”

 Inspire a Love for Country

 Witnessing the remnants of historical conflicts and hearing firsthand accounts can ignite a lasting passion for history.
-Through these powerful experiences, the initiative aims to inspire a new generation of informed citizens who understand the complexities of the past and carry its lessons into the future.
+Through these powerful and transformative experiences, the initiative seeks to inspire a new generation of informed citizens who understand the complexities of the past and carry its enduring lessons into the future.

 • A United States passport placed on top of a flight ticket, with the ticket displaying information for a flight from Los Angeles to Auckland, including date, gate, and seat details.